Denmark–New Zealand relations

 Denmark–New Zealand relations are the foreign relations between Denmark and New Zealand.
 As of 2021, neither country has a resident ambassador.
-Denmark is represented in New Zealand through its embassy in Canberra (Australia), a trade commission in Auckland, and honorary consulates in Auckland, Wellington, and Christchurch.
-New Zealand is represented in Denmark through its embassy in Stockholm, (Sweden) and an honorary consulate in Copenhagen.
+Denmark is represented in New Zealand through its embassy in Canberra (Australia), a trade commission in Sydney, and honorary consulates in Auckland, Wellington, and Christchurch.
+New Zealand is represented in Denmark through its embassy in Stockholm.
 The New Zealand government describes relations as "good" and records a high degree of agreement on international affairs.

-Both countries are full members of the Organisation for Economic Co-operation and Development, and in certain contexts ally themselves with the United States.
+Both countries are full members of the OECD, and in certain contexts ally themselves with the United States.
 Denmark is a 'third party' to the UK-USA Security Agreement, of which New Zealand is a member.

 History

 There is a small Danish community in New Zealand, descended from a group of early settlers who came to clear thick North Island bush, in the middle years of the 19th century, and stayed to found settlements including Dannevirke and Norsewood.
 A former Prime Minister and high-ranking churchman from Denmark, Danish Prime Minister, Bishop Ditlev Gothard Monrad, settled in Karere near Palmerston North in the 1860s, and set up the first dairy plant in the region.
 Monrad returned to Denmark after a stay of three years, but other members of his family stayed in New Zealand.
 He left behind his collection of art now housed at the Museum of New Zealand Te Papa Tongarewa.
 Other Danes came to the Seventy Mile Bush area in 1872 and founded the town which retains the Danish name of Dannevirke, commemorating the Danevirke in Slesvig.
 The other town created by the Danes was Norsewood.

 In 1946, the two countries signed an agreement regarding 'exchange of notes', and other property held during World War II.
-In 2016 Karen Pullar was appointed by the Queen of Denmark, Her Majesty Queen Margrethe II as Consul General of Denmark to New Zealand.
+In 2009 Carol Stigley was appointed by the Queen of Denmark, Her Majesty Queen Margrethe II as Consul General of Denmark to New Zealand.
+In 2024 Karen Pullar, who was appointed Honorary Consul General - Wellington in 2015, was made a knight of the Order of the Dannebrog in recognition of her service in the interests of Denmark.